The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 The earthquake exhibition in Hveragerði

-The southern region was hit hard with the houses in the area suffering damage, but fortunately no fatalities.
+The southern region was hit hard, with the houses in the area suffering damage, but fortunately, no fatalities.

 You can also try out an earthquake simulator at the exhibition for a small fee.
 The exhibition is located in the shopping complex Sunnumörk.

 During the construction work of the shopping complex, a crack appeared.
-This area is after all situated on the tectonic plates, which is why we have big earthquakes here.
+This area is, after all, situated on the tectonic plates, which is why we have big earthquakes here.

 The Viking Settler Ingólfur Arnarson, Mt.
-Ingólfsfjall and Ingólfsskáli Turf Longhouse in South-Iceland
+Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 My little niece looking into the rift in the floor in September 2008 at Hveragerði library

 The earthquake crack was covered by glass and lit up.
-You can visit the library and earthquake exhibition and check it out.
+You can visit the library and the earthquake exhibition and check it out.

-On one side you will be in North America and on the other side you will find yourself in Europe, as it were.
+On one side, you will be in North America, and on the other side, you will find yourself in Europe, as it were.

 Ingólfsskáli longhouse in South-Iceland